 Cholecystitis

 Cholecystitis is inflammation of the gallbladder, a small organ beneath your liver.
-This pear-shaped organ contains and store bile, digestive fluid produced from liver, before it drain through the bile duct into the small intestine to digest fatty food.
-You may feel pain on the right side of the abdomen, below the right costal area as it is where the gallbladder is located.
-The inflammation, which usually leads to infection,mostly happens when the gallstones block the cystic duct (the tube that connect gallbladder to bile duct).
-Apart from gallstones, tumors, bile duct obstruction, some serious illness, and some infections are also the causes of the disease.
+This pear-shaped organ contains and stores bile, a digestive fluid produced from the liver, before it drains through the bile duct into the small intestine to digest fatty food.
+You may feel pain on the right side of the abdomen, below the right costal area, as it is where the gallbladder is located.
+The inflammation, which usually leads to infection, mostly happens when the gallstones block the cystic duct (the tube that connects the gallbladder to the bile duct).
+Apart from gallstones, tumors, and bile duct obstruction, some serious illnesses and some infections are also causes of the disease.

 Symptoms

-Pain on the right side of the abdomen where the gallbladder is located is one of the most common symptoms.
-You may also feel the pain in the center of abdomen and sometimes spreading to your right shoulder or back.
-Most of the patients may experience some fever, together with tenderness when the gallbladder was touched.
-Some people may experience other symptoms such as nausea, vomiting and fever as well.
-The symptoms tend to appear after a meal, especially the great consumption of fatty food.
+Pain on the right side of the abdomen, where the gallbladder is located, is one of the most common symptoms.
+You may also feel the pain in the center of your abdomen, sometimes spreading to your right shoulder or back.
+Most of the patients may experience some fever, together with tenderness when the gallbladder is touched.
+Some people may experience other symptoms such as nausea, vomiting, and fever as well.
+The symptoms tend to appear after a meal, especially with the consumption of fatty food.

 When to see the doctor

-If the pain causes you to feel uncomfortable and no longer be able to sit still, or you experience the pain with high grade fever, immediately seek emergency medical care nearby.
+If the pain causes you to feel uncomfortable and no longer be able to sit still, or if you experience the pain with a high-grade fever, immediately seek emergency medical care nearby.

 Risks and Causes

-To examine the possibility of cholecystitis, the doctor will ask your history, and do the physical examination, especially at your abdomen, where gallbladder located.
-If acute cholecystitis is suspected, the doctor will order blood tests to seek for signs of an infection or inflammation.
-Imaging tests such as a abdominal ultrasound or computerized tomography (CT) scan will take place in revealing stones or signs of inflammation in gallbladder and the bile ducts.
+To examine the possibility of cholecystitis, the doctor will ask about your history and do a physical examination, especially of your abdomen, where the gallbladder is located.
+If acute cholecystitis is suspected, the doctor will order blood tests to detect signs of infection or inflammation.
+Imaging tests, such as an abdominal ultrasound or a computerized tomography (CT) scan, will be performed to detect stones or signs of inflammation in the gallbladder and bile ducts.

 Treatment

-The purpose of the treatment usually aims to control the infection and inflammation in the gallbladder.
-Normally, surgical gallbladder removal is the standard definite treatment of cholecystitis, combined with intravenous antibiotic.
-In severe cases, which patients may not tolerate surgery, emergency gallbladder drainage by puncturing through the patients’ skin may be required.
-During your stay in the hospital, you may be not allowed to eat or drink at first to destress the inflamed gallbladder.
+The purpose of the treatment is usually to control the infection and inflammation in the gallbladder.
+Normally, surgical gallbladder removal is the standard definitive treatment of cholecystitis, combined with intravenous antibiotics.
+In severe cases, in which patients may not tolerate surgery, emergency gallbladder drainage by puncturing through the patient’s skin may be required.
+During your stay in the hospital, you may not be allowed to eat or drink at first to destress the inflamed gallbladder.
 To prevent dehydration, fluids will be given through a vein in your arm.
-Pain medications are ordered to control the pain until your gallbladder gets relieved.
+Pain medications are ordered to control the pain until your gallbladder is relieved.